seawolf2357/MiroFish/README-EN.md

 <img src="./static/image/QQ群.png" alt="QQ Group" width="60%"/>
 </div>

+&nbsp;

-The MiroFish team is always looking for **Agent Algorithm Engineers** (full-time/internship).
-If you're passionate about multi-agent simulation and large language model applications, we'd love to hear from you!
-Send your resume to: **mirofish@shanda.com**
+The MiroFish team is recruiting full-time/internship positions.
+If you're interested in multi-agent simulation and LLM applications, feel free to send your resume to: **mirofish@shanda.com**

 ## 📄 Acknowledgments